Logistics management: performance and resilience

-A source of competitive advantage for companies
+A strategic source of competitive advantage for companies

 Supply chain management is of vital importance to companies, especially in these times of major economic uncertainty.
 It represents a source of competitive advantage for them, enabling them to increase their market share and ensure their long-term survival.